apache/drill/_docs/configure-drill/070-configuring-user-impersonation.md

 ## Chained Impersonation
 You can configure Drill to allow chained impersonation on views when you enable impersonation in the `drill-override.conf` file.
 Chained impersonation controls the number of identity transitions that Drill can make when a user queries a view.
 Each identity transition is equal to one hop.

 You can set the maximum number of hops on views to limit the number of times that Drill can impersonate a different user when a user queries a view.
 The default maximum number of hops is set at 3.
 When the maximum number of hops is set to 0, Drill does not allow impersonation chaining, and a user can only read data for which they have direct permission to access.
-You may set chain length to 0 to protect highly sensitive data.
+An administrator may set the chain length to 0 to protect highly sensitive data.
+Only an administrator can change this setting.

 The following example depicts a scenario where the maximum hop number is set to 3, and Drill must impersonate three users to access data when Chad queries a view that Jane created: